 Many animals die in natural disasters and fires.
 Often it would be possible to save many of them if humans chose to.
 Until recently, nonhuman animals have been disregarded in rescue plans for natural disasters, but this is now starting to change.

 Animals in the wild sometimes lose one or both parents.
 In such a situation, it’s often unlikely that they will survive.
 Most will starve to death unless rescued.
+This is a critical time for us to help these animals by providing care for them to replace the role of lost parents.

 There would be ways to give them even greater assistance if we had more knowledge and means.
 For this to be possible, the most important thing is for our societies to care about helping animals in the wild.
 It is possible that if societies never see helping wild animals as important, the needs of animals in the wild will never be addressed.
+Advocacy and research to help push society in this direction is therefore incredibly important.

 1 There are also people who are aware that we can help animals in nature but reject the idea that we should.
 For a view against helping animals and a celebration of suffering in the wild see Rolston III, H. (1992) “Ethical responsibilities toward wildlife”, Journal of the American Veterinary Medical Association, 200, pp. 615-622.